viniciusbarros/scrumProcess/pros-and-cons.md

 - Can be boring (or long) if presentation is too technical

 ## Sprint Retrospective / Team analysing previous sprint
+Meeting where team discuss their sprint process.
+- What did we do well?
+- What did we do wrong?
+- Suggestions?

 ### Pros
 - Increase confidence between members